In this blog you will read about what you can do about bedwetting as a child or adult. We list the facts and myths about bedwetting for you.

 Always contact your doctor or urologist when bedwetting occurs and get help.
 And you can also learn more about bedwetting and its treatment methods through this, admittedly somewhat outdated but relevant, Dutch website.

-Solution for bedwetting child
+Solution for bedwetting in child?

 Is bedwetting bad?